w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ## Multi-signature Accounts

-It is possible to create a multi-signature (multi-sig) account in Substrate-based chains.
-A multi-signature account is composed of one or more addresses and a threshold.
+It is possible to create a multi-signature account (multisig) in Substrate-based chains.
+A multisig is composed of one or more addresses and a threshold.
 The threshold defines how many signatories (participating addresses) need to agree on submitting an extrinsic for the call to be successful.

-For example, Alice, Bob, and Charlie set up a multi-sig with a threshold of 2.
+For example, Alice, Bob, and Charlie set up a multisig with a threshold of 2.
 This means Alice and Bob can execute any call even if Charlie disagrees with it.
 Likewise, Charlie and Bob can execute any call without Alice.
 A threshold is typically a number smaller than the total number of members but can also be equal to it, which means they all have to agree.